fogoplayer/space-bridge/docs/tests.md

 ### networkFirst
 * During loading, requests are routed through the API
+* During loading, calls to runLocal do what?
 * After loading, requests can be routed through the API
 * After loading, requests can be handled locally
 * The returned module object matches the signature passed in